 Public sector purchase programme (PSPP)

+The Public sector purchase programme was launched in March 2015.
 Under the public sector purchase programme, the Eurosystem purchases bonds issued by regional and local governments, recognised agencies and international and supranational institutions located in the euro area.
 The Eurosystem national central banks purchase mainly bonds issued by their own governments, on the basis of the ECB’s capital key, i.e. relative to the size of their economy.
 These types of purchases account for 80% of total purchases, and the risks are carried by the national central banks themselves.
 The remaining 20% are subject to risk-sharing and comprise bonds issued by EU supranational institutions and purchases by the ECB.

 Corporate sector purchase programme (CSPP)

 The corporate sector purchase programme (CSPP) was launched in June 2016.
 Implementation of the programme is the responsibility of six national central banks, including the Bank of Finland, acting on behalf of the Eurosystem and coordinated by the ECB.

 Securities lending of Bank of Finland’s EAPP holdings

 Securities lending via Euroclear

 The Bank of Finland’s CBPP3, CSPP and PSPP holdings are available for securities lending under Euroclear’s Securities Lending and Borrowing Programme as well as in the GC Access Securities Lending Programme.
 The terms and conditions of the automatic Securities Lending and Borrowing Programme are the standard conditions set forth by Euroclear.
 In the GC Access Securities Lending Programme, market participants may borrow securities subject to their availability (open repo).
 The lending programme is operated according to terms and conditions set out by the Bank of Finland.
 Transactions under the programme are to take place on a cash neutral basis.